Skip to content

 uv run xian node init validator-1

-Canonical network manifests can now pin published xian-node image digests.
+Canonical network manifests may pin published xian-node image digests.
 When those fields are present, xian network join writes them into the node profile and xian node start pulls those images by default instead of building from the local workspace.

 Canonical network manifests also carry the embedded release-manifest provenance for those images.
 That same provenance block is copied into the node profile, so xian node status can show both the pinned image digests and the exact repo refs / build toolchain those images were produced from.